Avalon: The Legend Lives: Gods and player ordinations

-Winning ordination, however, is not the end.
-Avalon is an open-ended and ongoing game, a developed divinity system in which other mortal players can side with Gods whose sphere they identify with.
+Winning ordination is not the end.
+Avalon is an open-ended and ongoing game, a developed divinity system in which other mortal players can side with gods whose sphere they identify with.
 Systems of offering and worship exist, as well as the rarer divine battles, when opposing gods contest their power.
-In many cases, Gods were driven off or banished, and almost always to the whim of the higher God administrator, Genesis, the God of Time (also see Reception section, below).
+In many cases, gods were driven off or banished, and almost always to the whim of the higher god administrator, Genesis, the god of time.
 The complexity of this aspect was pioneered by Avalon as the gods, rather than becoming external to the game world, remain within the world's role-play as benevolent, malevolent or indifferent—the key phrase being: Gods do not exist because of the mortals; they exist despite them.